-WinSURV2™ is a complete database and graphical database reporting package for the independent directional driller or directional drilling companies.
-A WinSURV2™ license comes with every WinSERVE™ or HawkEye™ license purchased.
+HawkEye™ comes with an integrated reporting package for the independent directional driller or directional drilling companies.
+Based on the legacy WinSURV2™ package, this integrated module comes as part of HawkEye™ license purchased.

 All data for each Field/Project is saved to a single database file.
 The data is organized and presented in a tree hierarchy.

 DATA TREE: The Data Tree is the basis for navigating through all the immense information that a project contains in HawkEye™.
 It is intuitively organized to allow the user the easiest method of random access to project information.
 As illustrated below, a target can easily be found and categorized from a large project or series of projects just by virtue of the heirarchy.